 Pregnancy brings new meaning to the concept of beauty (just as children add entirely new meaning to the concepts of, say, unconditional love, eating out, sleeping in, stain-resistant anything and, yes, fortunately and unfortunately, sex).
 Beauty is the woman in her husband’s giant overalls at an outdoor cafe, absentmindedly patting her belly while doing double duty on a DoveBar and grilled cheese, savoring all the sweetness of her expanding girth, the chocolate, the breeze, the moment.
 Beauty is the pregnant woman patiently cooing into the ear of the tear- and dirt-streaked toddler on her hip as she convinces him to leave the playground.
 It is the sprite twenty-something yoga student and her almost middle-aged counterpart, both in full-body leotards, practicing their prenatal yoga asanas.
 It is the way a woman balances a body that, in accommodating a baby, has taken on enough water to sink a small rowboat, whose center of gravity is the center of a small universe unto itself.
 The beauty of pregnancy is aesthetic and spiritual as well as physical.
 It is in the instinctive resourcefulness of a woman’s body and soul, combining what seems to be magic with the mundane.

-To all of our pregnant readers: We hope that your beauty is reflected in your full-length mirror (yes!), in the looks from loved ones and in the pages of this magazine.
+To all of our pregnant readers: We hope that your beauty is reflected in your full-length mirror (yes!), and in the looks from loved ones.
 Give a pat for us.